 Borderline gestational diabetes diagnosis

 Borderline diagnosis can have very different meanings when it comes to gestational diabetes.
-It could mean that following your GTT your fasting or post glucose levels were:
+It could mean that following your glucose tolerance test [GTT] your fasting or post glucose levels were:

 - Just below the threshold targets